jmschles/hundred-points/README.md

 **Phase 1:** Players write cards, describing the action and assigning a point value.
 When everyone's ready to rock, the moderator starts the game.

-**Phase 2:** Cards are shuffled and players are assigned a random turn ordr.
+**Phase 2:** Cards are shuffled and players are assigned a random turn order.
 Players then take turns picking a card off the deck.
 They have 3 choices:
 * Perform the action to gain points equal to the value of the card
 * Skip their turn
 * Pass the card to another player of their choosing